Kela (Kansaneläkelaitos) - Social Insurance Institution of Finland

 Kela has a data security plan in place to ensure data protection and data security.
 Kela has a named data protection officer.
 Kela provides written instructions on the processing of client data and the procedures to be followed, and it ensures that personnel have sufficient expertise and capabilities to process client data as part of their own operations.

 The information stored in the MyKanta log data file is technically protected from alteration and erasure.
-Only certain members of Kela's personnel have individually restricted access to the MyKanta log data file in order to carry out statutory maintenance tasks.
+Only designated Kela employees have individually restricted access to the MyKanta log data file in order to carry out statutory vital maintenance tasks.
 Kela is responsible for managing user rights.

 Physical protection of locations and devices